-If you are interested in the WWII era of history, you may find these two pages of interest.
+If you are interested in the WWII era of history, you may find these two pages of mine of interest.

-The “World War II Sources” page is a collection of more than 200 links to museums, websites, Facebook pages, and Twitter feeds with information on the World War II era in history.
+The “World War II Sources” page is a collection of more than 250 links to museums, memorials, websites, Facebook pages, Twitter feeds and other sources with information on the World War II era in history.

 The “World War II Timeline” page shows events leading up to WWII, as well as during the war.
 Events are broken down into the Pacific and European Theaters by date.